chiois

 The Golden Lily

-Both traditional and creative, the cuisine at the Golden Lily delights the taste buds of Parisians with Asian flavors for nearly 30 years.
-A mark of quality, given the ongoing success today!
-In a truly enchanting atmosphere, where lush vegetation blends with tranquility, you can savor Asian specialties with recipes that will charm even the most skeptical.
-Proof of this is Shimin Chen, the mastermind behind these dishes, who has won several prestigious cooking competitions in China.
+Both traditional and creative, the cuisine at the Golden Lily has been delighting the taste buds of Parisians with Asian flavors for nearly 30 years.
+A sure sign of quality, as its success endures to this day!
+In a wonderfully transporting atmosphere, where greenery blends with tranquility, you can savor Asian specialties that will charm even the most reluctant diners.
+As proof, Shimin Chen, the mastermind behind this culinary treasure, has won several prestigious cooking competitions in China.

 Voir cette publication sur Instagram